openaddresses/openaddresses/CONTRIBUTING.md

 }
 ```

 If a replace field is given the `pattern` is found and replaced.
 Numbered capture groups in the pattern can be referenced using the `${n}` syntax as below.
+This would then return the "Main St" portion of the SITUS_ADDRESS record containing "301 Main St".

 _Example_
 ```JSON